-Arch successfully completed this pre-IND meeting via teleconference on April 18, 2018, with members of U.S. FDA Division of Cardiovascular and Renal Products and the Office of Clinical Pharmacology.
+Arch successfully completed this pre-IND meeting via teleconference in April, 2018, with members of U.S. FDA Division of Cardiovascular and Renal Products and the Office of Clinical Pharmacology.
 The FDA members addressed questions from the Arch team and confirmed key components of the planned IND application for Metablok.